aarsteinmedia/am-cookies-wp/README.md

 AM Cookies for WordPress is easy to use, lightweight, and gives your visitors total control over what data they want to share with you.

+This plugin utilizes our open source web component, `aamd-cookies`, which is publicly available here: https://github.com/aarsteinmedia/aamd-cookies.

+The purpose of this plugin is to give visitors to your website control over how their data is collected by third-party services such as Google, Meta, Snapchat, or TikTok.
+To use the plugin, simply input your tracking ID or pixel ID from any of these services – no coding is required.
+Our codebase includes links to sites like googletagmanager.com, gtm.com, facebook.net, sc-static.net, and tiktok.com, but none of these scripts are activated unless you choose to do so.
+When activated they will only collect data as per your configuration and with user consent.
+We do not collect any data through this plugin.

 ### Features

 - Loads tracking codes automatically – no need to manually add any code